AdobeDocs/experience-manager-screens.it-IT/help/user-guide/channel-assignment-latest-fp.md

 >[!NOTE]
 >Puoi aggiungere più pianificazioni ricorrenti al tuo canale.
->Recurrence Schedules introduces *day-parting*, that allows you to set a global schedule with multiple channels running at specific times of the day, and re-use that setup for all your displays at once.
+>Recurrence Schedules introduces *DayParting*, that allows you to set a global schedule with multiple channels running at specific times of the day, and re-use that setup for all your displays at once.

 Potete impostare le seguenti opzioni: